MuhIdrees22/SOFE3290U_LAB3part2/README.md

 * To get the yaml files in the same GKE console enter the following:
 kubectl get deployment binarycalculator-deployment -o yaml (for the deployment yaml file)
-kubectl get service binarycalculator-service -o yaml (for the service yaml file)
+kubectl get service binarycalculator-service -o yaml (for the service yaml file).